mreinfurt/Grass.DirectX/README.md

   <img src="https://raw.githubusercontent.com/mreinfurt/Grass-DX11/master/Paper/images/preview2.png">
 </p>

 The project is using SharpDX with DirectX 11 settings.
-A video of an older state (early 2015) is available on YouTube: https://youtu.be/Y96cWqCfFH8
+A video is available on YouTube: https://youtu.be/hXqcbepTSGM

 ## Installation
 - Visual Studio 2013